-Disclosure of information regarding likely developments in the operation of the company in future years and the expected results of those operations are unlikely to result in unreasonable prejudice to the school.
+At this stage of the disclosure of COVID-19 information, it is not possible to accurately predict nor narrate the likely developments in the operation of the company in future months and/or years and the expected results of those operations.
+Nonetheless, due to the school's quick response and agility in its preparation for distant home learning as well as continuation of its regular on site learning, for children of necessary service personnel, it is unlikely to result in unreasonable prejudice to the school.
 Nonetheless, this information has not been disclosed in this report.